Apart from vitamins, certain ectoparasitic drugs and mineral complexes most drugs for veterinary use are prescription only medicine.

-All prescription-only medicine may be obtained only from a pharmacy or from a veterinarian.
+All prescription only medicine (POM) may be obtained only from a pharmacy or from a veterinarian.
 All veterinary products must be distributed to the veterinarian by a pharmacy.
 The veterinarian may hold a stock of products obtained from a pharmacy, and may on certain conditions supply products directly to the farmer for the treatment of animals under his care.
 Feed mills, which are subject to licensing and inspection, can hold licensed premixes for the purpose of manufacturing medicated feeding stuffs.
 Farmers may obtain medicated feeding stuffs from feed mills on a veterinary prescription.

 Veterinary vaccines can be distributed either by pharmacies or by the National Veterinary Institute.

 Pet shops cannot sell veterinary drugs, and wholesale distribution companies can only supply other wholesalers or pharmacies.

 Some vitamins, iron complexes and ectoparasitic drugs are available from dealers authorised by the Danish Medicines Agency to market these specific compounds.

 Registration made by the veterinarian and by the pharmacy:

 Since mid-2000, any use or distribution of POM for food or fur animals – including medicated feed, sera and vaccines – must be recorded by the veterinarian and reported to an official register called VetStat.
 Likewise, pharmacies must report to VetStat on distribution of POM, and feed-mills on distribution medicated feed.